onslaught64/c64_tinn64/journal.md

 Ideas not to forget about:
 * How would I extend math library to handle matrices? (dot product)
 * Test the use of sigmoid activation for convolutional network (most use RELU)

+## 2021-08-06:
+Done tonight:
+* Fix math.mul shadowing
+* Added some documentation to the code as I went
+* Moved around some test code and general test area cleanup
+* Set up `test-nn` target
+* fixed the `test-nn.asm` to work with nn2.asm and math.asm
+* First pass of debug on nn2.asm amd put restructured the build so I can test the MNIST model without the loader

+Todo not to forget about:
+1. copy some mnist bytemaps
+2. routine to replace SCREEN_BUFFER with a test bytemap
+3. test signmoid activation_function
+4. test nn_forward_propagate classifier